VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```bash
 virgil-trust-provisioner -c samples/provisioner.conf
 ```
-In order to not specify every time Virgil Trust Provisioner's configuration file when you launch it, place the **provisioner.conf** file into the following repository on your device:
+To avoid having to specify the Virgil Trust Provisioner's configuration file every time you launch it, place the **provisioner.conf** file into the following repository on your device:

 - /etc/virgil-trust-provisioner/provisioner.conf